• News

 COMPOSER'S NOTE

 Return to the Moon is a fanfare for brass ensemble of fifteen players, including timpani and percussion.
+(An arrangement for full orchestra is available as part of the Cosmic Cycles, A Space Symphony film concert.)
 This new anthem heralds NASA's historic Artemis missions, which will lead humanity back to the Moon and prepare for the exploration of Mars.

 It is dedicated to the NASA astronauts, scientists, engineers, administrators, support staff and international partners, who are enabling this new era of human exploration.